-There are clear signs that the local payments industry is moving towards the adoption of ISO 20022, particularly since industry modernisation programmes such as AC and RPP is being implemented in ISO 20022, however it should be noted that this is being done as part of a broader programme which will take a longer period of time to implement.
+There are clear signs that the local payments industry is moving towards the adoption of ISO 20022 (which enables richer data transmission during payment processing)particularly since industry modernisation programmes such as Debicheck (Authenticated Collections) and PayShap (RPP) have been implemented in ISO 20022; it should be noted that this is being done as part of a broader industry-wide modernisation programme which will take a longer period of time to implement.
 On a regional basis, the development of RCSO payment streams has also been undertaken via ISO 20022.
 Accordingly, both domestic and regional payment streams are adopting international payments standards.